www.cartridge-corner.com

 circa 1879 - ?)* Made by WRA Co for them.

-Krider Phila Eley (John Krider)1845-1916
+Krider Phila Eley (John Krider) 1845-1916

 Both Krider and L.C Siner were on same corner

-of street in Philadelphia and operated at roughly
+of street in Philadelphia and operated at roughly the same time.

 LC (Lake City Ammunition)